SotaYoshida/ShellModelUncertaintyQuantification/README.md

 Eexp: Experimental energy eigenvalues from ENSDF (Note: This can be outdated)
 ExExp: Experimental excitation energies of the states CKE(CKEx): Calculated energy eigenvalues (excitation energies) using the Cohen Kurath interaction (CKtb1 in our paper)
 EMAP(ExMAP): Results with the z-mass interection
 LA: mean values energy eigenvalues with 50,000 LA (Laplace Approximation) samples.
 LAsig: one standard deviaiton of the LA result
 infit: whether or not used in parameter fitting

 Remarks on LA families:
 "(1)" means that the Hessian matrix is calculated only the first derivative terms
 "ex" is used to abbreviate "excitation energy"

 For VS-IMSRG:
-The interactions are opened by Ragnar Stroberg on GihHub:https://github.com/ragnarstroberg/PRL118032502 See the following paper for more details.
+The interactions are opened by Ragnar Stroberg on GihHub:https://github.com/ragnarstroberg/PRL118032502

+See the following paper for more details:
 S.R.
 Stroberg, A. Calci, H. Hergert, J.D.
 Holt, S.K.
 Bogner, R. Roth, and A. Schwenk,  PRL 118, 302502 (2017), arxiv 1607.03229